Conversational Feedback in Scripted versus Spontaneous Dialogues: A Comparative Analysis: Related Work

 \subsection{Conversational Feedback and Grounding}

-A key aspect of any communicative activity is management of the information flow, a process often called \emph{conversational grounding} \citep{Clark1989}.
+A key aspect of any communicative activity is the management of the common ground, a process often called \emph{conversational grounding} \citep{Clark1989}.
 The study of grounding and related phenomena, such as conversational feedback \citep{Allwood1992}, has been instrumental to cognitive approaches to communication \citep{Clark1996}, and to dialogue system development \citep{Traum1994,PaekHorvitz2000-TR,YaghoubzadehPitsch2015}.

-Typical feedback signals such as acknowledgments, showing understanding and acceptance were, in fact, also among the criteria suggested for the Empathy Scale for Human-Computer Communication suggested by \citet{concannon2023measuring}.
+Feedback and grounding can happen at any of the \emph{levels of communication} that includes simple contact, perception, understanding and higher-level evaluation of what had been said \citep{Allwood1992,Clark1996}.
 Conversational feedback may appear at different positions in a dialogue.
 However, a number of corpus studies found that they have a tendency to occur at specific places, mostly where they cause little interference \citep{kjellmer2009we}.
 These places of occurrence have also been referred to as \emph{Feedback Relevant Spaces} \citep{HeldnerHjalmarsson2013,Howes.Eshghi_JLLI_2021}.
-Even though often considered to be semantically of little relevance, \citet{Howes.Eshghi_JLLI_2021} offer a semantic processing model for conversational feedback phenomena which underlines the crucial role feedback plays in moving forward within a dialogue.

 Although, arguably, any utterance relates directly or indirectly to grounding (through implicit and high level pragmatic inference, \citealt{Clark1989}), \emph{acknowledgments} and other positive feedback signals (see Ex.~\ref{ex:ack}), along with \emph{repair} (see Ex.~\ref{ex:map}), have been identified as the most prominent grounding mechanisms \citep{Jefferson1972,Bunt1994}.
 Their frequency in human-human dialogue is known to be very high \citep[e.g.,][]{StolckeRies2000} and universal across languages \citep{LiesenfeldDingemanse2022,DingemanseRoberts2015}.
 These conversational signals, while they do not cover all grounding phenomena, can therefore be seen as a useful proxy to quantify feedback in a dialogue.

 \ex. \textbf{A:} and uh it really does irk me to see those guys out there uh you know making that ///much money///\\ \textbf{B:} ///yeah///\footnote{Notation: ///text/// produced in overlap with the speech of the other speaker.
 From Switchboard \citep{godfrey1992switchboard}}